-A very short, useful, and well-written article by Mr. Nimesh Ved appeared in the Sunday Magazine of The Hindu today.
+A short article by Nimesh Ved appeared in The Hindu.
 With focus on environment protection, conservation, and waste management, it makes a note of the various practices followed by conservation agencies and individuals, at conferences and outside of them, that are contrary to any type of conservation effort.

 And what about the insistence of the students and scholars on working at night or off-working hours under the pretext of ‘there is no disturbance’?
 Working at night has become synonymous with working hard.
 ‘Burning the midnight oil’ as they say.
 Often in my conversation with youngsters I am told how less they slept or how late in the night had they been working.
 It is ironical since these students themselves form the collective that is blamed for causing the said daytime-disturbance.
 In case of overtime, what exactly was the work which could not be done during daytime hours?
 If a deadline is to be met, what was being done between the announcement of the deadline and the night before the deadline itself?
 One could understand the case of researchers working in the fields that require them to work at night — for example, astronomy and astrophysics, or night-time observations of the atmosphere.
 But otherwise the researchers should stop misinterpreting and misusing the facilities and flexibility provided to them.
 And the offence becomes even more grave for people working in the field of environment and climate studies.